What Is The Performance Ceiling of My Classifier? Utilizing Category-Wise Influence Functions for Pareto Frontier Analysis: Proposed Approach

-Let $T \{z_i\}_{i=1}^n$ be a training set, where $z_i$ $= = - =$$\sum_{i=1}^n \nabla_{\Hat{\theta}}^2 \ell(z_i; \Hat{\theta})$ denotes the Hessian.
-Higher values of $\mathcal{I}^{\Hat{\theta}}(z_j,V)$ indicate a more positively influential sample (i.e., one that decreases the overall classification loss) and conversely, lower values correspond to a more negatively influential sample.
+\looseness-1Higher values of $\mathcal{I}^{\Hat{\theta}}(z_j,V)$ indicate a more positively influential sample (i.e., one that decreases the overall classification loss) and conversely, lower values correspond to a more negatively influential sample.
 Also note that while influence functions have demonstrated their benefits in deep learning non-convex models, such as on BERT~\citep{han2020explaining}, ResNets~\citep{isal, yang2022dataset}, and CNNs~\citep{koh2017understanding, schioppa2022scaling}, there is ongoing research that studies their suitability to these models~\citep{bae2022if, basu2020influence, epifano2023revisiting, schioppa2024theoretical}.
 While this research question regarding applicability is not the focus of our paper we employ influence function formulations that have been shown to work well for deep models \citep{grosse2023studying, kwon2023datainf}.